We may earn money or products from the companies mentioned in this post.

 Paternalism built the lunatic fringe

 Getting medical advice from non-medical people can be dangerous and can bring out the lunatic fringe.
 There’s a group, for example, who prescribes bleach as an autism cure.
+Sickening, right?
 But I would argue that the medical community’s inability and unwillingness to acknowledge parents in a meaningful way for too many years indirectly caused this.
 Indeed, caused parents to take SOME action, seek acknowledgement, and answers.
 To equate science with conspiracy.
-Medical paternalism is the same as inaction, and therefore, causes reaction.
+Medical paternalism created some of these unintended consequences.

 Medical doctors told me that a gluten and dairy free diet will give my daughter scurvy.
 Vision therapy is a waste of time.
 At age 3, doctors asserted she’d always be learning disabled no matter what I did, so she didn’t need early intervention.
 This sage advice came less than 10 year ago, not in the dark ages.

 Medical research needs to prioritize and legitimize natural supports, so they can be the voice of what is helpful, proven and safe.
 They need to support and acknowledge parents with solutions.

 My blog highlights parent-tested interventions that work side-by-side with medicine.
 Helping parents understand the pros and cons.
 To steer them clear of bleach-based solutions.
 I want to give parents the confidence to talk to their medical doctors about supports that will help every child live their very best life.